yashoza1203/Image-IR-system/README.md

 Unzip this folder and store it in the static folder.

-## 2. Install the necessary python libraries
+## 2. Install the python libraries

 Run the below command: